Spaceghost/hyperboot/readme.markdown

 To put your creation online, serve up the hidden `.hyperboot` directory:

 ```
-$ ecstatic -p 8000 .hyperboot/ \
+$ ecstatic --cors -p 8000 .hyperboot
-  -H 'Access-Control-Allow-Origin: *'
-  -H 'Access-Control-Allow-Headers: If-Modified-Since, If-None-Match'
 ```

-The `Access-Control-*` (CORS) headers are necessary for browser loaders to load your application across domains.
+The `--cors` headers are necessary for browser loaders to load your application across domains.

 Now you can view your web app on `http://localhost:8000`.
 This version of your app is usable on its own and hyperboot loaders will be able to see all of your